Jai Arrow: 2023

 Arrow played a total of 14 games in the 2023 NRL season as South Sydney finished 9th on the table and missed the finals.

 2024

-On 12 March, it was revealed that Arrow would be ruled out for an indefinite period after injuring his rotator cuff in South Sydney's round 1 loss against Manly.
+On 12 March it was revealed that Arrow would be ruled out for an indefinite period after injuring his rotator cuff in South Sydney's round 1 loss against Manly.

-Arrow only managed to make eleven appearances for South Sydney in the 2024 NRL season as the club finished second last on the table.
+Arrow only managed to make 11 appearances for South Sydney in the 2024 NRL season as the club finished second last on the table.

 2025

 Arrow played every game for South Sydney in the 2025 NRL season which saw the club finish 14th on the table.
+At the end of the season Jai was voted South Sydney's best player for the year, winning his first George Piggins medal.

+2026

+On 20 May 2026 Arrow announced his official immediate retirement from the NRL following a diagnosis of motor neurone disease (MND), after initially seeking treatment for a shoulder injury at the back end of the 2025 season.

+During round 15 of the NRL season the Rabbitohs wore a special 'white out' strip in honour of Arrow and named him as player 23 on their bench for the match.
+Arrow rang the legacy bell prior to the match beginning.
+During the month of July, players across the league would celebrate a try with a bow and arrow gesture in honour of Arrow.
+On 30 July 2026, the Titans announced a jersey for Arrow would be worn during round 26.
+On 25 August, the NRL had granted the Rabbitohs special permission to allow Arrow to be in the starting team for the final two games of the season which would allow Arrow to reach 100 Rabbitohs games.
+Arrow was named as captain and led the Rabbitohs out in their Round 26 game against the Gold Coast Titans.